-HISTORICAL THINKING
+COOL DOWN - HISTORICAL THINKING

-Now that you have completed a week of exercise for your body, your last task is to exercise your mind once more by becoming a historian.
-Historians make history by creating an argument (an informed opinion supported by primary source evidence) about a historical topic.
+Now that you have completed a period of exercise for your body, your last task is to exercise your mind once more by becoming a historian.
+Historians make history by creating an argument (to have an informed opinion) about a historical topic.

-Historians create a historical argument with the following steps:
+Historians create a historical argument by: